-Gender identity… To explain to you gender identity, I will first explain other notions that are closely related to it, which are: biological sex, gender role and finally gender identity.
+Gender identity… To explain to you gender identity, I will first explain other notions that are closely related to it, which are: gender assigned at birth, gender role and finally gender identity.

-Let’s start with the easiest: sex!
+Let’s start with the easiest: making love!
 This one is easy to figure out and accept, because it’s universal.
-It doesn’t matter if you’re Asian or Western, Muslim or Catholic, etc… everybody on this planet is born with either a penis or a vagina.
+It doesn’t matter if you’re Asian or Western, Muslim or Catholic, etc… everybody on this planet is born with either a male or female genitalia.
 You could say also that everybody on this planet is born either male or female.
 Chromosomes XY or chromosomes XX.